ihmeuw/vivarium_research/docs/source/gbd2019_models/hemoglobin_anemia_and_iron_deficiency/risk_effects/index.rst

 The relative risks used for this risk outcome pair are scaled to units of hemoglobin concentration in g/dL.
 Because the iron deficiency exposure (and mean population hemoglobin concentration) in GBD 2019 are defined in g/L, the units will need to be converted.

-The PAF for this risk outcome pair is computed using the :code-block:`cont_paf_nocap` function found `here <https://stash.ihme.washington.edu/projects/RF/repos/paf/browse/math.R#9-10,30>`_, with the following parameter values:
+The PAF for this risk outcome pair is computed using the :code:`cont_paf_nocap` function shown in the code block below according to the parameter values defined at the beginning of the code block (function found at the 10/25/2019 version of the file found  `here <https://stash.ihme.washington.edu/projects/RF/repos/paf/browse/math.R#9-10,30>`_).

 .. code-block:: Python